Relativistic Locality from Electromagnetism to Quantum Field Theory: A Bridge Between Electromagnetism and Quantum Field Theory

 \subsection{The Dirac Equation}

-In this section, we prove the locality of the Dirac equation.
-While this property of the Dirac equation is known, we have not seen a proof that neatly parallels the proofs of locality for the Maxwell and Klein-Gordon equations presented earlier.\footnote{\textcite[sec.\ 1.5]{thaller_dirac_1992} gives a very different proof of the same result.} Here we present such a proof.
+In this section, we prove the locality of the Dirac equation.\footnote{Locality is proved for the standard Dirac equation.
+If the alternative Foldy-Wouthuysen representation is taken as fundamental, the dynamics are non-local (\cite[pg.\ 28]{thaller_dirac_1992}).} While this property of the Dirac equation is known, we have not seen a proof that neatly parallels the proofs of locality for the Maxwell and Klein-Gordon equations presented earlier.\footnote{\textcite[sec.\ 1.5]{thaller_dirac_1992} gives a very different proof of the same result.} Here we present such a proof.

 Let us begin with the free Dirac equation:

 Because this is a first-order equation, the standard for locality (from the end of section \ref{EMsection}) is whether two solutions $\psi_1$ and $\psi_2$ that agree within some sphere $R$ at $t=0$ will agree within the contracting light-cone with $R$ as its base (figure \ref{frustumfig})---with no requirement that the first time-derivatives of $\psi_1$ and $\psi_2$ agree on $R$.
 Let us define $\psi_d$ to be the difference between $\psi_1$ and $\psi_2$: $\psi_d=\psi_1-\psi_2$.
 Because the free Dirac equation is linear, $\psi_d$ will obey the free Dirac equation if $\psi_1$ and $\psi_2$ do.